-“I’m notorious for not using presets, or VSTs, or anything.
-I don’t ever want people to be able to say, ‘Hey, that’s that preset’.
-But in this case, I love the sound that I found [in the Brass & Winds collection],” he admits.
-“And I’ve actually used it a few times…A lot of times, I make sounds to do stuff like that and Analog Brass & Winds already has it.”
+“I’m notorious for not using presets, or VSTs, or anything,” he says.
+“I don’t ever want people to be able to say, ‘Hey, that’s that preset’.
+But in this case, I love the sound that I found [in the Brass & Winds collection], and I’ve actually used it a few times.
+A lot of times, I make sounds to do stuff like that, and Analog Brass & Winds already has it.”

 Work ethics play a crucial part in Pope’s creative process: “If I see someone talented, then I try to help them because people did that for me when I came up.”
 Whether mentoring, advising, providing studio time, or setting up beats, Pope always views his artists as friends.
 “It’s a part of the process.
 I want to see everybody win.”

-The Future of the Music Business
+The future of the music business

 As an experienced producer and entrepreneur, Pope believes artists should always remember that — aside from their creative side — they should be their own CEOs.
 “It’s one thing to be creative, but it’s another thing to know how to monetize your art and be compensated accordingly.”

-“One thing I do know about the music industry… you don’t get taken advantage of – you let yourself be taken advantage of.
+“One thing I do know about the music industry… you don’t get taken advantage of, you let yourself be taken advantage of.
 If you empower yourself with the appropriate personnel around you, there’s no way you can be taken advantage of.”

-What’s Next for Che Pope?
+What’s next for Che Pope?

 Ready to go into a very different studio?
-Check out the home studio of cellist Tina Guo who has a unique path to performing on the “Wonder Woman,” “Dunkirk,” and “Iron Man 2” scores.
+Check out the home studio of cellist Tina Guo, who has a unique path to performing on the Wonder Woman, Dunkirk, and Iron Man 2 scores.